racheloffline/eat-together-sample/README.md

    ```jsx
    npm install
    ```
+5. To link this project with Firebase, download the `.env` file from our [Google Drive](https://drive.google.com/drive/folders/1eOrcYGYxwPWrVTMVeQIACACIpNpj3vNb).
+Simply put it in the root directory.

-5. Start the environment
+6. Start the environment

    ```jsx
    expo start
    ```

-6. Get the expo mobile app (https://expo.dev/client) and scan the generated QR code with the app.
+7. Get the expo mobile app (https://expo.dev/client) and scan the generated QR code with the app.

-### Firebase Backend Setup
+### Firebase Backend Setup (Ignore this section if you used the `.env` file)

 - Fill this firebase config to your config inside `./src/provider/Firebase.js`
 - Check out the Eat Together Google Drive for how to fill this out!